 About the routes

-Both runs start and finish in the shadow of the Abbey ruins.
+Both runs start at 9.30am and finishes in the shadow of the Abbey ruins.
 The 10K takes in stunning views of the River Wharfe including the stepping stones, the Strid and the aqueduct.

 Maps of the routes can be viewed on the following links: